V1EngineeringInc/V1EngineeringInc-Docs/docs/software/estlcam-basics.md

 the material in use.
 Always do a test cut!

-Here is an old video, the [new pen holder](https://www.thingiverse.com/thing:1612207) has a built in spring so you will get even more consistent results.
+Here is an old video, the [new pen holder](https://www.thingiverse.com/thing:1612207) has a built in spring so you will get even more consistent results; or if you already have a DW660 router mount installed and don't want to remove it, then use this [DW660 Primo Pen Holder Mount](https://www.thingiverse.com/thing:4681654) with the same spring feature.

 [!embed](https://www.youtube.com/watch?v=s8YwkcK3P9U)